unsym/toolwrap/README.md

 1. **Dependency Isolation:**
    Each group’s Python virtual environment is kept separate, preventing package conflicts when scripts rely on different or incompatible libraries.

 2. **Portability and Reproducibility:**
-   Because the tool manages creation and maintenance of virtual environments and wrappers, the structure can be cloned, re-bootstrapped, and run on any machine without manual environment activation.
+   Because the tool manages creation and maintenance of virtual environments and wrappers, the structure can be cloned, set up again using `toolwrap`, and run on any machine without manual environment activation.

 3. **Wrapper Convenience:**
    Bash wrapper scripts are generated so that each tool can be run as a command from a designated bin folder (e.g., `~/bin/`), without needing to manually activate the correct environment.